Unreal-Dan/RekordBoxSongExporter/README.md

 since the last time the user hit play, it will cache that song and artist for later.

-The other hook will detect anytime the 'master' switches to another deck, when this happens it will log the cached track and artist to the output files.
+The other hook will detect anytime the 'master' switches to another deck, when this happens it will log the cached track and artist for that deck.

 So the expected flow is to load a track, play/cue it, then eventually fade into the track.
 When you fade from one deck into the other Rekordbox will update the 'master', this will trigger the hack to log the new track title and artist.

+There is also edge-case support for when you load a new track onto a deck without fading or changing the master, this would sound horrible, but the song will still be logged correctly.

 There are four output files: